UoP-1A/StudentScheduler/docs/source/index.rst

 The Calendar allows users to:

-- **Create, view, and edit study sessions and academic events** directly from their dashboard.
+- **Create, view, and edit study sessions** directly from their dashboard.
 - **Link events to specific modules or courses** for better organisation.
 - **Invite friends or study group members** to shared events, making collaborative planning seamless.
 - **Receive reminders and notifications** for upcoming sessions, helping users stay on track.